 Thanks for reading,

-Want to hear more Tamara de Lempicka stories?
-Listen to her episode of Kunst Please:
+Want to hear more about Mark Wallinger’s literal real work of art?
+Listen to his episode of Kunst Please: